rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/92673739/152239732-aec9413d-c308-4de9-8f94-b73ffade57c4.png" width="500"/> </p>

 The images of the persons should be included in the folder 'Dataset/' (it is important that no more than one person appears in the same photo).
 The files containing the pre-trained neural networks are located in the 'FaceDetection/' and 'FaceRecognition/' folders of 'Models/'.
-If you are not interested in the illumination of the LEDs, you have to comment the *initialise_led()* and *change_led()* functions so that there are no errors.

 To run the system showing the recognitions:
 <!--sec data-collapse=true ces-->